An early promotional image. note

 - Retcon: Just a year in and they're already contradicting themselves.
 Teen Titans had Tim Drake mention his time as Robin and that there had been prior versions of the Titans.
 When the trade paperback came out, this was revised with Tim always being Red Robin (never regular Robin, though still Batman's sidekick), and omitting mentions of prior Titans.

 - The Titans were also originally referenced in the Batwoman series, with Flamebird claiming to have been part of the team and having fought Deathstroke.
 This dialogue also found itself edited when it came time for the trade paperback to be released.

-- Rogues Gallery Transplant: Silver Banshee is now firmly linked with Supergirl rather than her original foe Superman (though as noted under Adaptational Heroism she isn't evil, at least yet.)
+- Silver Banshee is now firmly linked with Supergirl rather than her original foe Superman (though as noted under Adaptational Heroism she isn't evil, at least yet.)

 - Status Quo Is God: Face it, with all the radical changes introduced, not all of them were going to stick.
-Firestorm went back to his original powerset after about a year, and Power Girl's going to start wearing her "boob window" costume again.
+Firestorm went back to his original powerset after about a year, and Power Girl's also started wearing her "boob window" costume after a year.